stefanspringer1/SwiftXML/README.md

 }
 ```

-Here the following method ist used (which also exists for other type of content, and also for sequences of `XNode`, `XEleemnt`, or `XText`):
+Here the following method ist used (which also exists for other type of content, and also for sequences of `XNode`, `XElement`, or `XText`):

 ```swift
 func replacedBy(_ insertionMode: InsertionMode = .following, builder: (XElement) -> [XContent])